tarantool/doc/doc/dev_guide/internals/box_protocol.rst

 **IPROTO_ROLLBACK** = 0x29

-This message tells that the transactions originated from the instance with id = IPROTO_REPLICA_ID couldn't achieve quorum by some reason and should be rolled back, down to LSN = IPROTO_LSN and including it.
+This message says that the transactions originated from the instance with id = IPROTO_REPLICA_ID couldn't achieve quorum by some reason and should be rolled back, down to LSN = IPROTO_LSN and including it.